addpipe/webcam-tester/README.md

 ### 2. Checks for Secure Context

-- Ensures the page is running in a secure context (HTTPS, localhost, etc.)
+- Ensures the page is running in a secure context (HTTPS, localhost, file:// etc.)
 - **Result**: Success if secure, error if not secure

 ### 3. Checks Camera Permissions

 - Requests camera permissions from the user
-- Allows selection of specific camera device (if `allowCameraSelection: true`)
+- Allows selection of specific camera device (if `allowCameraSelection: true`); on Chrome and Firefox, the selection made in the library UI has higher priority
 - Sets up the camera preview if successful
 - **Result**: Success if granted, error with specific reason if denied

 ### 4. Checks Microphone Permissions

 - Requests microphone permissions from the user
-- Allows selection of specific microphone device (if `allowMicSelection: true`)
+- Allows selection of specific microphone device (if `allowMicSelection: true`); on Chrome and Firefox, the selection made in the library UI has higher priority
 - Works independently from camera permissions
 - **Result**: Success if granted, error with specific reason if denied